 Actuarially determined contributions are constrained by contribution limits established by statute.
-The actuarial assumptions and methods used to determine contribution rates are calculated using the valuation date of December 31, 2016 and are described below.
+The actuarial assumptions and methods used to determine contribution rates for the year ended December 31, 2019 are based on the December 31, 2017 pension actuarial valuation and are described below.

 - Valuation Method-Individual entry age actuarial cost method of valuation is used in determining benefit liabilities and normal cost.
 Differences between assumed and actual experience (the actuarial gains and losses) become part of the total pension liability. - Asset Valuation Method-For actuarial purposes, assets are valued utilizing a method that recognizes assumed total investment returns each year.
 Differences between actual and assumed investment returns are phased in over a closed four-year period.
-This funding value is not permitted to deviate from fair value by a corridor of plus or minus 12.00%. - Amortization Method-Level percent of payroll, closed amortization period, for the Traditional Pension and Combined plans; 19 years from December 31, 2018 for the Traditional Pension Plan.
-Level dollar, closed amortization period for the Member-Directed Plan. - ➤ Investment Return-An investment rate of return of 7.50% for December 31, 2016 compounded annually was assumed for all members, retirees, and beneficiaries (7.20% for the year ended December 31, 2018). - Wage Inflation-The active member payroll was assumed to increase 3.25% annually, which is the portion of the individual pay increase assumption attributable to inflation and overall productivity. - > Salary Scale-Wage inflation plus additional projected salary increases ranged up to 7.50% per year depending on age, attributable to seniority and merit, or 3.25% to 10.75%, including inflation. - > Cost-of-living Adjustments-Pre-January 7, 2013 retirees: 3.0% simple; post-January 7, 2013 retirees: 3.0% simple through 2018, then 2.15% simple. - Multiple Decrement Tables-Mortality-Pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+This funding value is not permitted to deviate from fair value by a corridor of plus or minus 12.00%. - Amortization Method-Level percent of payroll, closed amortization period, for the Traditional Pension and Combined plans; Level dollar, closed amortization period, for the Member-Directed Plan. - Investment Return-An investment rate of return of 7.50% compounded annually (net after investment expenses) was assumed for 2017 and 7.20% for the years ended December 31, 2018 and 2019. - Wage Inflation-The active member payroll was assumed to increase 3.25% annually, which is the portion of the individual pay increase assumption attributable to inflation and overall productivity. - Salary Scale-Wage inflation plus additional projected salary increases ranged up to 7.50% per year depending on age, attributable to seniority and merit, or 3.25% to 10.75%, including inflation. - Cost-of-living Adjustments-Pre-January 7, 2013 retirees: 3.0% simple; post-January 7, 2013 retirees: 3.0% simple through 2018, then 2.15% simple. - Multiple Decrement Tables-Mortality-Pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.